verrazzano/docs/content/en/docs/customize/opensearch.md

 {{< /alert >}}

 For OpenSearch Dashboard, you can provide the plug-ins by defining the field [spec.components.opensearch-dashboards.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.v1beta1.OpenSearchDashboardsComponent) in the Verrazzano custom resource.
-Here are some pre-built plugins that are bundled with OpenSearch Dashboard image.
+Here are some pre-built plugins that are bundled with OpenSearch Dashboard.
 - indexManagementDashboards

 Here is a Verrazzano custom resource example to install plug-ins for the OpenSearch Dashboards: